ziwei531/ziwei531/README.md

 Oh by the way, if you're a current pursuing CS student from Taylor's, here's my [notes](https://whoongziwei.notion.site/Archived-Bachelor-of-Computer-Science-Subjects-b3e2115178bc48f9827c980c9dfb7f3d) for all the subjects I've taken so far.
 As they're not exactly very well formatted, hence I'm just gonna give it for free.
 May they serve you well.

+Here's a link to my (codesandbox.io)[https://codesandbox.io/u/ziwei531].
+I occasionally have code snippets posted there for educational purposes (primarily for myself 😅).
 </p>

 ## Notably, these are the achievements that I have earned thus far in my CS journey: